Britain to force ferry firms to pay minimum wage after P&O row | Business

 Transport Secretary Grant Shapps said in a letter to P&O Chief Executive Peter Hebblethwaite which he posted on Twitter that this package of measures would "ensure that seafarers are protected against these types of actions".
 "I intend to block the outcome that P&O Ferries has pursued, including paying workers less than the minimum wage," he added.

 In a battle of wills between P&O and the government, the coastguard last week detained a P&O ferry, saying a lack of crew familiarisation and training meant it was not ready to sail.
-The government plans to use legislation to force all ferry operators operating from British ports to pay at least the national minimum wage, which rises for most workers to 9.50 pounds ($12.50) next month.

-P&O has said its new crews on cross-Channel and some other routes will earn around 5.50 pounds a hour.
-Shapps said in his letter to P&O that its actions had left its reputation in tatters and demonstrated a contempt for its workers.
-He called on it to offer all workers their jobs back.
+Shapps said on Monday another ship, the Pride of Kent, had been detained following an inspection by the coastguard.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)